edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 ## EdgeX Snaps
 The following snaps are maintained by the EdgeX working groups:

-- [Platform Snap](#platform-snap) - containing all core and security services along with few supporting and application services.
+- [Platform Snap](#platform-snap) - containing all core and security services along with two support services.
 - Tools
     - [EdgeX UI](#edgex-ui)
     - [EdgeX CLI](#edgex-cli)